Meeco/docs/releases/svx-1.3.6.md

   - Elixir version 1.16.3
   - Project dependencies upgraded

+- **VC Container Security**:
+  - Service runs under a non-privileged user
+  - Service can run on a readonly filesystem

 - **Keystore Container Security**:
   - Service runs under a non-privileged user
   - Service can run on a readonly filesystem